deeplearning4j/deeplearning4j/dataset-methods.md

  <script src="http://gist-it.appspot.com/github.com/agibsonccc/java-deeplearning/blob/master/deeplearning4j-core/src/main/java/org/deeplearning4j/datasets/DataSet.java?slice=226:234"></script>

 Normalizing data is another way of saying you're putting it in the shape of a Bell curve.
 Sometimes you will want to inflate or deflate your DataSet to give it other shapes.
 Two methods that will do that are *multiplyBy* and *divideBy*.
-THIS IS GOOD FOR WHAT?
+(These methods and others exist simply to make manipulating the internal feature matrix easier.)

  <script src="http://gist-it.appspot.com/github.com/agibsonccc/java-deeplearning/blob/master/deeplearning4j-core/src/main/java/org/deeplearning4j/datasets/DataSet.java?slice=137:144"></script>

-You can also reshape a DataSet by defining the number of rows and columns you want it to include: THIS IS GOOD FOR WHAT?
+You can also reshape a DataSet by defining the number of rows and columns you want it to include:

  <script src="http://gist-it.appspot.com/github.com/agibsonccc/java-deeplearning/blob/master/deeplearning4j-core/src/main/java/org/deeplearning4j/datasets/DataSet.java?slice=131:135"></script>